 Three letters of reference must be submitted by persons qualified to evaluate your academic and professional work.
 Reference letters should speak to your capability to conduct the research or complete study, as well as the merit of the project.
 (Reference letters used for other purposes or applications will not be considered.)
 Letters must be typed and submitted with an original signature, or may be submitted electronically from the author to Eiriksson.Foundation@gmail.com.
 For doctoral candidates or recent doctoral degree recipients, one letter should be from your principal advisor.
 If you are working with a different primary advisor on your proposed (exchange) research project, that advisor should provide one of your reference letters as well.
 For professionals, at least one letter should be from a colleague in your discipline from outside your home institution.
 Letters of reference cannot be written by the individual(s) with whom you will work during your exchange.
 We recommend that you provide a copy of your application form and/or project statement to those individuals who will be writing your reference letters.
 Please do not exceed three reference letters; only three will be considered.

-Applicants who submit their application online must mail in a signature page by the December 12th deadline.
-This document is available for download by clicking here.
-Signature Page 2013 2014
+Applicants who submit their application online must mail or email in a signature page by the December 4th deadline.
+This document is available for download by clicking here: Signature Page

-You can apply for the Leifur Eiríksson Foundation Scholarship through an online application process.
+You can apply for the Leifur Eiríksson Foundation Fellowship through an online application process.

 Applications/applicants that do not meet the specified requirements will not be considered.

-Read more about past recipients of Leifur Eiríksson Foundation Scholarships.
+Read more about past recipients of Leifur Eiríksson Foundation Fellowships.

 Robert Kellogg, who died in January 2004, served the University of Virginia for nearly five decades as a teacher, scholar, administrator, and mentor to many.
 As chair of the English Department, he guided the department through an era of growth and change, and made it an even stronger department than it was before his time.
 As dean of the College of Arts and Sciences, he organized the Alumni Council (now the College Foundation) and began the ongoing effort to attract private support for the College.